swiftlang/swift-evolution/proposals/0333-with-memory-rebound.md

 We propose adding a `withMemoryRebound` method, which currently does not exist on these types.
 Since it operates on raw memory, this version of `withMemoryRebound` places no restriction on the temporary type (`T`).
 It is therefore up to the program author to ensure type safety when using these methods.
+When applied to memory that is initialized but viewed as raw memory, the relation between the initialized type and `T` must be valid under the `UnsafePointer.withMemoryRebound` rules.
 As in the `UnsafePointer` case, `capacity` means the number of strides of elements of the temporary type (`T`) to be temporarily bound.

 ```swift